vaishk/vaishk.github.io/_posts/2016-10-15-Hello,-World.md

 ### I can't wait for people to read my book
 *11 Jan 2014: More enthusiasm*

 This is what an amazing life feels like.
 I love reading what I write.
 I can't believe a person can get so much satisfaction from doing something.
-I have been writing all my life but the way I feel about my novel is so much different from the way I feel about writing my blog.
+I have been writing all my life but the way I feel about my novel is so much different from the way I feel about writing other things.
 I don't know what it is or how to define it but I am incredibly happy.
 Someone could have thrown shit on my face today and I would still be very happy.
 That is how happy I am.

 This is sorted then.
 I am surely going to make it as a writer.
 I am not sure why I need to make it or why I get so happy everytime I think of it but I will figure that out.
 It's not like that is everything I want or anything.
 I mean, yes, my whole life will change because of it.
 People will take me more seriously.
 I will be able to accomplish the things I want for this world faster and grander.
 I won't have to worry about things I don't care about and I will be independent and free to do whatever I please.
 So many reasons- and all of these are not even directly related to my profession.
 My life is going to change for the best.